THE GRACE OF GOD DESTROYED

 Matthew Henry tells us: "though fools, of weak capacity in other things, shall have such plain directions from the word and Spirit of God in this way that they shall not err therein; not that they shall be infallible even in their own conduct, or that they shall in nothing mistake, but they shall not be guilty of any fatal misconduct, shall not so miss their way but that they shall recover it again, and get well to their journey's end."

-Bibles that agree in Isaiah 35:8 with the KJB in sense or the exact reading are Wycliffe 1395, Coverdale 1535 - "the ignorant shall not err", the Great Bible 1540, Matthew's Bible 1549, the Bishops' Bible 1568 "and the wayfayer nor ignorant shall not err", the Geneva Bible 1587 - "and walke in the way, and the fooles shall not erre.", the Revised Version 1885, Darby 1890, Youngs 1898, the ASV 1901 -"the wayfaring men, yea fools, shall not err therein."
+Bibles that agree in Isaiah 35:8 with the KJB in sense or the exact reading are Wycliffe 1395, Coverdale 1535 - "the ignorant shall not err", the Great Bible 1540, Matthew's Bible 1549, the Bishops' Bible 1568 "and the wayfayer nor ignorant shall not err", the Geneva Bible 1587 - "and walke in the way, and the fooles shall not erre.", The Jewish Family Bible 1864, the Revised Version 1885, Darby 1890, Youngs 1898, the ASV 1901 -"the wayfaring men, yea fools, shall not err therein."
 1917 Jewish Publication Society Bible, 1936 Hebrew Publishing Company, Living Bible 1971 - “God will walk there with you; EVEN THE MOST STUPID CANNOT MISS THE WAY.”, the RSV, NRSV 1989 - "but it shall be for God's people; NO TRAVELER, NOT EVEN FOOLS, SHALL GO ASTRAY.", ESV 2001-2011 -"EVEN IF THEY ARE FOOLS, THEY SHALL NOT GO ASTRAY." the Holman Standard 2009 -"The unclean will not travel on it, but it will be for him who walks the path.
-EVEN THE FOOL WILL NOT GO ASTRAY.", the NKJV 1982, KJV 21st Century Version 1994, the Third Millenium Bible 1998, Jubilee Bible 2010 - “and for those in it there shall be someone to go with them, IN SUCH A MANNER THAT THE FOOLISH SHALL NOT ERR THEREIN.”The Common English Bible 2011 - “ but it will be for those walking on that way.
+EVEN THE FOOL WILL NOT GO ASTRAY.", the NKJV 1982, KJV 21st Century Version 1994, the Third Millennium Bible 1998, Jubilee Bible 2010 - “and for those in it there shall be someone to go with them, IN SUCH A MANNER THAT THE FOOLISH SHALL NOT ERR THEREIN.”The Common English Bible 2011 - “ but it will be for those walking on that way.
 EVEN FOOLS WON’T GET LOST ON IT.”

 Other English Bible that read like the KJB with “THE WAYFARING MEN, THOUGH FOOLS, SHALL NOT ERR THEREIN.” are the Amplified Bible 1987 - “the wayfaring men, YES, THE SIMPLE ONES AND FOOLS, SHALL NOT ERR IN IT AND LOSE THEIR WAY.”, The Word of Yah 1993, God’s First Truth 1999, The Judaica Press Complete Tanach 2004 - “and it shall be for them; the traveler, even fools shall not go astray therein.”, Green’s Literal 2005 - “even foolish ones shall not go astray.”, Context Group Version 2007, the Bond Slave Version 2009, Hebraic Transliteration Scripture 2010, Online Interlinear 2010 (André de Mol), The Holy Scriptures VW Edition 2010 - “Whoever travels on it, though a fool, shall not go astray.”, Biblos Interlinear Bible 2011, The Work of God’s Children Illustrated Bible 2011, Conservative Bible 2011, Orthodox Jewish Bible 2011,Interlinear Hebrew-Greek Scriptures 2012 (Mebust) - “and fools shall not go astray”, the Natural Israelite Bible 2012 - “Whoever walks the road, ALTHOUGH A FOOL, SHALL NOT GO ASTRAY.", and the Hebraic Roots Bible 2012 - “And it is for them, the one going in the way; yea, fools shall not go astray.”, International Standard Version 2014 - “but it will be for whomever is traveling on that Way—NOT EVEN FOOLS WILL GET LOST.”